marczaku/103-csharp-structured/04-return-and-output/README.md

 - Use those functions in your Core Game Loop

 ### P04_2_1Numbers
-Write a function `Four` that returns the number `4` and a function `5` that returns the number `5`.
+Write a function `Four` that returns the number `4` and a function `Five` that returns the number `5`.
 Invoke each function and assign their results to variables.
 Add both variables to a third variable.
 Print that variable to the console.

 ### P04_2_2UserInput
 Write a function `GetUserMatches` that asks the user for how many matches he wants to draw.
 If the user enters a valid number (1, 2 or 3), it returns the users input as a number.
 Otherwise, it shows an error and asks again.
 Invoke that function and assign the result to a variable named `userMatches`.
 Print the value of the variable to the console.